Europe

 All other locations and services are unaffected.

-Engineering has confirmed the impact to Amsterdam (RTM) (POP) has been mitigated.
+Engineering has confirmed the impact to Frankfurt (FRA) POP has been mitigated.

-Engineering has confirmed that Amsterdam (RTM) (POP) has been fully restored.
-Customers may have experienced elevated errors and latency from 19:27 to 20:44 UTC.
+Engineering has confirmed that Frankfurt (FRA) POP has been fully restored.
+Customers may have experienced an increase in latency on Time to First Byte (TTFB) metrics from 14:13 to 17:27 UTC.

 This incident is resolved.